verb (crams, cramming, crammed)

 - When he observed the multitude of people crammed into the small space, he stopped short.

-- 1.2 [no object] (Of a number of people) enter a place or space that is or seems to be too small to accommodate all of them: they all crammed into the carMore example sentences
+- 1.2 [no object] (Of a number of people) enter a place that is too small to accommodate all of them: they all crammed into the carMore example sentences

 - Numbers of backers crammed into schools and auditoriums.